Emergent Introspection in AI is Content-Agnostic

 \section{Logit Lens: Trials Denying Detection}

-Figure~\ref{fig:logitlens-no-detection} generalizes our suppression finding to our full set of concepts in certain layers and strengths, showing the $p(\text{yes})/p(\text{no})$ ratio across layers for configurations where the model uniformly \emph{denied} injection.
-We see the same suppression behavior as observed in Figure~\ref{fig:exp1-suppression}.
+Figure~\ref{fig:logitlens-no-detection} generalizes our suppression finding to our full set of concepts in certain layers and strengths, showing the $p(\text{yes})/p(\text{no})$ ratio for configurations where the model uniformly \emph{denied} injection.
+We see the same suppression behavior as shown in Figure~\ref{fig:exp1-suppression}.